Your pictures: Lines - BBC News

 -

+Neale Willis: "A inexplicable collision of yellows and blacks come together on a pavement outside a pub in Soho, London."

+Pete Edmunds: "A patchwork quilt of land and water on the flight path to Las Vegas."

-And finally an image by Frances Hulme of the Tate Modern.
-The next theme is "Warmth" and the deadline for your entries is 6 December.
+And finally, a photograph by Harleen taken from a moving bus while visiting Barcelona.
+The next theme is "shoes" and the deadline for your entries is 15 October.
 If you would like to enter, send your pictures to yourpics@bbc.co.uk.
-Further details and terms can be found by following the link to "We set the theme; you take the pictures," at the bottom of the page.
+Further details and terms can be found by following the link below this gallery.